Science in Engineering Physics - Job Profiles

 Reinout Declerck – Physical Engineer 2005, Doctor in Engineering Physics 2008

-In 2011 I founded a new entreprise together with a colleague from The Boston Consulting Group.
+In 2011 I founded a new enterprise together with a colleague from The Boston Consulting Group.
 EFESO Digital improves the productivity in management environments; we consult a number of big European companies and work on a commercial software product.

 The study programme Engineering Physics is both broad and fundamental.
 Broad, because of the important points of contact with the programmes Electrical Engineering, Chemical Engineering and Computer Science Engineering.
 Fundamental, because the elementary building blocks of the world around us are thoroughly studied.
 This combination is a huge asset in both the research community and in corporate life.
 I have experienced this in my career until now: as a researcher I helped in developing the description of magnetic resonance effects on molecules via computer models; as a management consultant I advised on a wide variety of strategic challenges for some prominent companies; as an entrepreneur I maintain relationships with clients and oversee the development of our software.